-“Crossing the Chasm” is a book about introducing your highly technological product to mass market.
+“Crossing the Chasm” is a book about introducing your highly technological product to a mass market.
 Its author, Geoffrey Moore, worked as a consultant for The McKenna Group and has accumulated a wide variety of knowledge about companies of Silicon Valley.
-Regis McKenna, the CEO of The McKenna Group, is one of the best and most famous marketers of Silicon Valley, who also played a critical role in foundation of Apple corporation.
+Regis McKenna, the CEO of The McKenna Group, is one of the best and most famous marketers of Silicon Valley, who also played a critical role in the foundation of Apple corporation.

 Tech consumers in general are surprisingly conservative and reserved when it comes to new products.
 They either use what others do, or wait for a new device to be tested by others.
 This anticipation period is the “chasm” you have to cross.
 Tech world is not only full with stories of tremendous success but also catastrophic busts.
 This book will help you make your way safe and sound.

 To be honest, yes.
 IT and high tech dwell in the world of lightning-fast changes and transformations, so some information about IT companies coming from the book is outdated.
 Giving examples of software and protocols long gone is nostalgic to some of us, but confusing and complicated to younger readers.